mdjaman/mdjaman/README.md

-# Bonjour, I'm Marcel DJAMAN here from Ivory Coast, Burkina Faso and Niger! 👋
+## Bonjour, I'm Marcel DJAMAN here! 👋

 I'm a **developer**, **tech consultant**.
 I'm an independent developer based in Abidjan, Ivory Coast who enjoys making app.

+Contributed to the design and implementation of national-scale e-surveillance systems for public health data in Burkina Faso and Niger, focusing on real-time disease monitoring and data integration.

 <!--
 **mdjaman/mdjaman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.